Chapter 6 of 12

 Analyze The Data

 Don't rely on gut feel.
-Use our Post-Launch Analyzer to interpret your retention and activation metrics.
+Use our Post-Launch analysis tools to interpret your retention and activation metrics, identify optimization opportunities, and track the impact of each improvement you deploy.

 Start Free Today